KLM XP Calculator for UK Flyers | Flying Blue Status

-Estimate your Flying Blue XP for KLM, Air France and SkyTeam flights, and see how many points you need for your next status level.
+Use this KLM XP Calculator to estimate your Flying Blue XP for KLM, Air France and eligible SkyTeam flights, then check how close you are to your next status level.

 What is Flying Blue XP?

-Flying Blue XP (Experience Points) are the status-earning currency in the Flying Blue frequent flyer programme, operated by KLM Royal Dutch Airlines and Air France.
-Unlike Flying Blue Miles, which you spend on reward flights, XP determine your elite status level within the programme.
+Flying Blue XP (Experience Points) are the status-earning points used in the Flying Blue frequent flyer programme, operated by KLM Royal Dutch Airlines and Air France.
+Unlike Flying Blue Miles, which you can spend on reward flights and other rewards, XP help determine your elite status level within the programme.

-Every time you fly with KLM, Air France, Transavia, or a SkyTeam partner airline on an eligible fare, you earn XP based on the flight distance and your cabin class.
-Accumulating XP throughout the year allows you to reach and maintain Silver, Gold, Platinum, or Ultimate status, unlocking valuable benefits such as lounge access, priority boarding, extra baggage allowance, and dedicated customer service.
+When you fly with KLM, Air France, Transavia, or an eligible SkyTeam partner airline on a qualifying fare, you can earn XP based on the type of flight and the cabin you travel in.
+Building XP can help you reach or maintain Silver, Gold, Platinum, or Ultimate status, with benefits such as priority services, lounge access and extra baggage allowance depending on your tier.

 How Flying Blue XP is calculated

-Flying Blue XP are calculated using a combination of flight distance bands and cabin class multipliers.
+Flying Blue XP are estimated using the flight type and travel cabin.
 Here's how the system works:

 - Per-segment calculation: XP are awarded for each flight segment, not per ticket.
 A return flight with a connection counts as multiple segments.